nastacio/nastacio.github.io/_posts/2023-11-26-problem-steps.md

 3. Other people interested in the topic can follow the thread.
 4. Reframing the problem as something that can be shared with others can help you solve the problem

 If later you find the solution and the question is not too basic after all, then you can post the answer and other people hitting that problem in the future can find a ready-made solution.
-Everyone is collectively smarter for it, and you are now part of the crowd that gets everyone's back.

 With this step, you are not flagging cars down the road; you are stopping to help others push their broken cars.
 And because this is a virtual world with little distinction between footprints and the body leaving them behind, you may be helping others without knowing.